-If you’re writing Empires – which again are a mainstay trope of fantasy and sci-fi literature, with examples including everything from Star Wars and Dune, to the Earthsea Quartet and Avatar – The Last Airbender – then these chapters are absolutely a must.
+If you’re writing Empires – which again are a mainstay trope of fantasy and sci-fi worldbuilding and literature, with examples including everything from Star Wars and Dune, to the Earthsea Quartet and Avatar – The Last Airbender – then these chapters are absolutely a must.

 I have to admit that, for myself, (beyond historical interest) these chapters didn’t key into the kinds of books that I like to write – but that’s a personal preference, not a criticism.
 The work here is first class.
 And who knows?
 Maybe one day I’ll write a series about the Unholy Empire of the Dark Banana – and I’ll be right back with my nose in this book again.

 Hickson’s book hit the mark for me 99% of the time.
 But this wouldn’t be a good review if I didn’t mention a few tiny flaws…

 My copy contained some minor problems with editing – typos, missing words, odd typesettings, and the like.
 Let’s be clear, there was nothing so major that it hindered comprehension.
 And (forgive the rant) this is my number one bugbear with all self-published books – a lack of rigorous editing and proofreading.
 However, I know that Hickson did a HUGE amount of work proofreading and refining after my review copy was released, and I’ve been assured that it’s all cleaned up now!